Updated: May 03, 2023

-The Internet has made many things accessible, including job listings.
+The Internet is a good first place to find job listings.
 However, to increase your college student's chance of getting the attention of hiring managers, have them look beyond the computer.
-Encourage your child to inquire with local businesses and to visit the university's career center often.
-They can ask the career center staff about positions on campus, as well as look weekly at any on-campus job-board postings for new opportunities.
+Encourage your child to inquire with local businesses and to visit the university's career center.
+They can ask the career center staff about positions on campus, as well as look at any on-campus job-board postings for opportunities.

-Potential jobs are all around, even if there is not an obvious "for hire" sign on the door.
+Potential jobs are all around, even if there is not an obvious "hiring" sign on the door.
 Whenever your child steps into a business—be it the local sandwich shop or hair salon—they can always say to the employee assisting them, "I would love to work in a place like this.
 Are you hiring?"
 In some cases, a local shop owner may need a new employee before having had an opportunity to place a job ad and interview candidates.

 Your student should keep a list of which businesses they asked and which companies seemed interested in them but were not looking to hire at that time.
 They should also note the name of the person they spoke to and the owner's name, if they know it.
-A list will make following up a month or two later easier to do.
+A list will make following up easier to do.

 Don't limit yourself to local friends and family.
-Contacts and colleagues who live in other areas may need help that can be done online and remotely, such as managing social media accounts, writing or answering emails for a small business.
+Contacts and colleagues who live in other areas may need help that can be done online and remotely, such as managing social media accounts, writing emails, or answering phones for a small business.

 Encourage your child to dress and act professionally.
 Some employers have started to relax their rules around displaying piercings and tattoos, but not all companies have adopted these new policies.
-Dressing in a businesslike manner (e.g., a modest dress, black slacks), covering up tattoos and piercings and being cheerful and confident can increase your child's chances of landing a position.
+Dressing in a businesslike manner and being cheerful and confident can increase your child's chances of landing a position.